1986 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

-The 1986 Roosevelt dime appears ordinary at first glance—over 1.1 billion were produced that year.
-Yet 1986 Dime value spans from face value to nearly $2,000 depending on condition and features.
+The 1986 Roosevelt dime looks like spare change—but don’t toss it aside.
+Over 1.1 billion were struck that year, yet the 1986 Dime value ranges from face value all the way to nearly $2,000 depending on just a few key factors.

 1986 Dime Value By Variety